Definitions

 - db_table: table name in the form of

-. - location: uri that identifies from where to write data in the specified format.
+<db>.<table>. - location: uri that identifies from where to write data in the specified format.

-- sharepoint_opts: options to apply on writing on sharepoint operations.
+- sharepoint_opts: options to apply on writing on Sharepoint operations.

 - partitions: list of partition input_col names.